Teaching and learning

 1. Reading Nook

-In a nutshell – Making up a cosy spot just for book time is a great trick to create positive reading connections even for the most resistant little ones.
+Learning to read has never been cosier.
+Making up a comfortable spot just for book time is a great trick to create positive reading connections even for the most resistant little ones.
 It doesn’t have to be a big deal, just gather some fluffy pillows, pile up some books and separate your snuggly corner with a cardboard wall.

 2. Song Sticks